In this blog post I will show you reasons why you might be getting SQL Server error 18456 and show you how you may be able to resolve it.

 - Account may be disabled.

-- Are you able to connect using SSMS with Windows Authentication (Not SQL Authentication)?
+- Using SQL Sever Management Studio (SSMS), Are you able to connect using Windows Authentication option (Not SQL Authentication, so without username and password)?

 - If yes then check if SQL Authentiction is enabled.